 Smolts of both ages 1 and 2 sampled at Shaul Pond reached a period of peak average size (106 mm for age 1 and 115–117 mm for age 2) during the period of three consecutive years (2006–2008) when total smolt production from the Berners River reached record lows ranging from 89.2 to 115.8 thousand smolts (Figure 40; Appendix B2).
 Overall, there was a significant negative correlation between system-wide smolt production and average length of Shaul Pond smolts of age 1 (r = -0.563; p = 0.004) and age 2 (r = -0.465; p = 0.022), suggesting that the factors responsible for the decline in the number of smolts did not impede their growth.
 To the contrary, it indicates that growth may have benefited from lower density.
 This suggests either that an increase in mortality occurred early enough prior to smoltification for growth of juveniles to benefit from the decrease in density, or that the decline in smolt production resulted from a decrease in the ability by fry and juveniles to enter prime rearing habitat in Shaul Pond and other similar off-channel habitats in the Berners River system.
 Large average size in less accessible off-channel habitats may point to a limitation in the ability of fish to distribute themselves optimally within the system.

 Oddly, survival-adjusted adult returns indicate that a reduction in abundance of freshwater age-2 smolts accounted for nearly all of the decrease in freshwater production, while age-1 smolts showed little change (Figure 21).
-A strong negative correlation exists between total brood-year freshwater production (approximated by the survival-adjusted adult return) and the proportion of adults returning at age 3 (p = 0.002; r = -0.594), pointing to density dependent growth as one likely cause of the shift toward younger smolts.
+A strong negative correlation exists between total brood year freshwater production (approximated by the survival-adjusted adult return) and the proportion of adults returning at age 3 (p = 0.002; r = -0.594), pointing to density dependent growth as one likely cause of the shift toward younger smolts.
 It is also possible that there were age-specific mortality effects due to climate, potentially based on differences in preferred habitat and/or a difference in tolerance to low oxygen levels.

 During the 2004–2013 smolt years, the age composition of Shaul Pond smolts changed relatively little, with the age-2 component accounting for an average of 49% of the migration compared with 53% during the prior 14 years (1990–2003) while the average freshwater age-2 component of the spawning escapement in the Berners River decreased markedly from 57% to 28% (Figure 41).
 The fact that there was a comparatively smaller shift in age composition of Shaul Pond smolts compared with system-wide smolts (reflected in the age composition of returning adults) suggests that reduced production specifically from that location may reflect reduced access by fry and juveniles, rather than differentially higher mortality in older juveniles within the pond complex.